How a Brown Spot on a Tooth calls for a visit to Smile 4 Ever Family Dentistry

 Poor Oral hygiene is a leading cause of plaque and tartar.
 Getting regular hygiene check-ups and visiting your dentist regularly will significantly reduce this incidence.

-Try focusing on better oral hygiene maintenance at home, such as gentle brushing, flossing and mouthwash rinses, to fight the bacterial load in your mouth.
+If you are wondering why are my teeth brown near the gums, try focusing on better oral hygiene at home, such as gentle brushing, daily flossing, and using mouthwash to reduce the bacterial load in your mouth.

 Can Your Braces or Retainers cause Staining of Teeth